njahn82/rev_flip_results/results.md

 Q1                                       6
 Q3                                      36

-Figure provides a breakdown of discipline by journal age at the time of the reverse flip, shown as proportion of the total number of reverse flip journals in the dataset.
+Figure presents a breakdown of discipline by journal age at the time of the reverse flip, shown as proportion of the total number of reverse flip journals in the dataset.
 The colored areas represent the distribution of journals per discipline.

 ![Discipline by journal age at the time of reverse flip, shown as proportion of the total number of reverse flip journals in the dataset.
 The colored areas represent the distribution of journals per Discipline.](results_files/figure-docx/unnamed-chunk-8-1.png)